 - Law of exercise: It is the second law of learning of Thorn dike.
 The Law of exercise means that drill or practice helps in expanding the effectiveness and strength of learning.
 For example, learning to typewrite, sing, etc. requires repetitions of various motions and actions several times.

 - Law of effect: This is the third and last primary law of learning.
 In this law, the teacher must take into consideration the tastes and attentiveness of his pupils.

 Law of Multiple-Response: According to this law an organism changes its responses until suitable behaviour is hit upon.
 Without different retaliations, the solution might never be acquired.
 Assume an individual wants to solve a puzzle, then he will try to solve it in different ways rather than repeating the same way.

 The law of set or attitude: Learning is conducted by a total set or perspectives of the organism, which regulates not only what the person will do but what will please or displease.

-Pre-potency of elements: According to this law, the learner reacts particularly to the important or vital situation and abandons the other features or elements which may be unrelated.
+Pre-potency of elements: According to this law, the learner reacts particularly to the vital situation and abandons the other features or elements which may be unrelated.